Sandra Stewart | September 14, 2020

 COVID-19 changed everything, and coverage reflects that

-At no point since mid-February has any topic come close to dominating U.S. news coverage the way the COVID-19 pandemic has, as Chart 1 shows.
+At no point since mid-February has any topic come close to dominating U.S. news coverage the way the COVID-19 pandemic has, as the media trend comparisons in Chart 1 show.
 That makes sense, given its toll of trauma and disruption, but the gap in this graph between COVID-19 coverage and all other major stories is startling.

 Chart 1: Coverage trends for major news stories in 2020 (number of articles over time)

 The terms racial and race peaked in June as the protest movement took hold, and it was easily the second-most covered topic through July.
 The fact that the phrase racial justice hovers at the bottom most of the time may tell us something about how the movement has been framed—and how much perceptions need to change.
 Election coverage, which our unsuspecting January brains thought would consume the year, is finally climbing and may catch up with COVID-19.

 Racial justice trends in business coverage reveal much talk, less action